 Grants Manager

 Lei was born and raised in ʻEwa, Oʻahu.
 She has a heart for people and community, and has been engaged in the non-profit sector for over a decade.
 Having come from Institutional Advancement at the Bishop Museum, which oversees the membership and donation programs at the Museum, Lei joined the Kōkua Hawaiʻi Foundation ʻohana as Grants Manager in 2019.
 What she enjoys most about her role as Grants Manager is seeing the joy it brings to students that attend a field trip or participate in a project supported by a KHF grant.
+Beyond her role in the nonprofit world, Lei is committed to positively impacting our community as a Realtor and Financial Coach, and also manages a family handyman business.
+Her dedication to helping others doesnʻt stop in the professional world, as she is passionate about pouring into her family, and serving as the Outreach Director at her church.
+When she does have free time she enjoys fishing and diving with her husband, dancing zumba & hula, as well as learning ʻŌlelo Hawaiʻi with her daughters.

 Communications & Outreach Manager